Updated: August 3, 2020

 You planned, you shopped, you think you are done.
 Nope!
 Let’s try to save even more money.

 There are sites and apps that give you money back!
 What!?!
 Heck yes!
 Check out the post I wrote giving you the low down all the popular programs.

 Shop after the big rush.
 Just today I went to Walmart and was looking for a few things I had left on my list and many things were already marked down.
-It is only the middle of August.
+It is only the beginning of August.
 By the end of August and the beginning of September, most items will be marked down.

 Around the beginning of August, I noticed that shoes and summer clothes have already been on clearance.
 I got all three of my kid’s shoes for $3.00 each.
 It is a great time to stock up on clothes for the spring, maybe just buy a size up from what your child is in right now.

 Stores like Staples and Officemax usually have awesome deals.
 They usually offer teasers, some super-low price deals to get you into their store.

 How much should you spend on back to school clothes?

 This varies from family to family.
 There are many variables including: are your children homeschooled, in elementary, middle school, high school, or even college?
 Some areas have organizations that have low to no cost supplies for those that are low income.